Talo (food): History

 After corn was introduced from America to Basque agriculture in 1520, talo was subsequently prepared.
 Talo was used as bread in Basque houses, and the remainings were sometimes mixed with milk making something similar to soup, which was eaten for dinner.
 In the 20th century the generalization of wheat bread reduced the consumption of talo, which started to only be eaten in special occasions.
-In Bilbao and Donostia it is an essential element at Saint Thomas fair, celebrated annually on December 21.
+In Bilbao and San Sebastián it is an essential element at Saint Thomas fair, celebrated annually on December 21.

 In the 1930s, workers would wrap foods within talo and take this to the fields.
 During the 1930s, miners also consumed talo, and it was also eaten by factory workers after this time.

 Nowadays it is eaten with txistorra (a type of thin chorizo) while drinking txakoli.
 It is sometimes accompanied with milk, eaten with fried egg, fried pancetta (in Basque xingar, in French ventrèche) or fried Bayonne Ham, cheese like Ossau-Iraty, chocolate or honey.
 In Bayonne, France, street vendors purvey talo during its annual Bayonne Ham Fair.